bbqbailey/mqttDirector/README.md

 3. Assuming you have made changes outlined in section 2 above, and have tested it and it works properly, you can move on to the next step.

-4. Hottub is the main system for development, but the mqttController will be running on a RPI.
-Therefore, it is best to mount the development Hottub into a directory located on the RPI, and then copy the required files to your /home/pi/MySoftwareProjects/mqttController.
+4. DEV_NODE is the main system for development, but the mqttController will be running on a RPI.
+Therefore, it is best to mount the development DEV_NODE into a directory located on the RPI, and then copy the required files to your /home/pi/MySoftwareProjects/mqttController.

-    So, we are going to use 'ssfs' to mount the Hottub's directory to the RPI's /media subdirectory.
+    So, we are going to use 'ssfs' to mount the DEV_NODE's directory to the RPI's /media subdirectory.

     4.1  As pi, perform the following: